 - Inform the laboratory of previous submissions related to the case (include previous AHL laboratory numbers).

 - Promptly communicate laboratory results and interpretation to owners.
 The AHL does not provide interpretation of results to owners.

 Whether Vet-clients or Owner-clients, the client is responsible for payment of all costs of testing.
-Test results and all other communications are sent directly to the client by email or fax throughout the day as various test groups are completed.
+Test results and all other communications are sent directly to the client online via LIMS, by email or fax throughout the day as various test groups are completed.
 A final cumulative report is emailed or faxed upon completion of all testing on all cases.
 The client may elect to receive reports by mail, in which case a final report is sent once billing is completed.
 In the case of Owner-clients, test results are also sent to the named licensed veterinarian.
-Test results will be sent to third parties (e.g., insurance companies) only upon written request of the client.
+Test results will be sent to third parties (e.g., insurance companies) only upon written request of the client on the submission form.